wiedld/open-delivery-slot/README.md

     * unzip/extract the download.

 2. Install the extension locally.
+    * Follow the below instructions.
+The file you are seeking (after upzipping) is `./open-delivery-slot/firefox/manifest.json`.
     * https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/
     * on successful installation, you should witness the hedgehog.